vul337/KextFuzz/README.md

 Build the `./rewrite/helper` in XCode to get helper.kext

+Note: The helper kext should implement fake 1) the entitlement checker and 2) the profiling function which will be instrumented into the kext.
-Note: The helper.kext in the repository is an example of the helper kext.
+The helper.kext in the repository is an example of the helper kext.
 Please customize your own profiling functions with reference to `./rewrite/helper/helper.cpp`.

 *Step 3*.
 Build macOS kernel collection. [reference](https://kernelshaman.blogspot.com/2021/02/building-xnu-for-macos-112-intel-apple.html)